-Why I finally chose to backup my photos to the cloud | Photofocus
+Why I finally chose to backup my photos to the cloud

 Need to use the backup?

 Should you need to recover files due to a loss Backblaze makes it easy to reacquire your files.
 If it is just a few files you can download them.
-If it were a major loss your Internet download speed would take a long, long time.
-In that case Back Blaze will load your files onto a flash drive or a USB drive and send it via FedEx.
+If it were a major loss your internet download speed would take a long, long time.
+In that case, Back Blaze will load your files onto a flash drive or a USB drive and send it via FedEx.
 You get your money refunded when you return the drive.

-Is this the final solution?
+Is backing up photos to the cloud the final solution?

-In an ideal world your backup strategy should be based on 3-2-1.
+In an ideal world, your backup strategy should be based on 3-2-1.
 Three copies of your data.
 Your original and at least two other copies with one of those needing to be off-site.

-Using Backblaze can be a perfect part of your strategy in protecting your files.
+Using Backblaze can be a perfect part of your strategy for protecting your files.
 I keep my hard drive copies in a fireproof safe which is very close to off-site.
-Adding the cloud storage makes me feel even more secure.
+Adding cloud storage makes me feel even more secure.

 The price

 Some of the best news of all and another reason I signed up.
-The price is $60 per year per computer for unlimited data.
+The price is $70 per year per computer for unlimited data.
 Unlimited data.
 Did I mention unlimited data?
-You can also pay $6 a month if that works better for you, which still works out to only $72 a year.
-There is business NAS upload service as well.
+You can also pay $7 a month if that works better for you, which still works out to only $84 a year.
+There is a business NAS upload service as well.

 Be aware

 Backblaze does not backup your operating system or your application files.
 This means you cannot depend upon the service to get you totally back up and running in case of a complete failure.
-For that you need to make sure you also save a clone of your hard drive.
+For that, you need to make sure you also save a clone of your hard drive.

 A clone drive is different from a backup in that it is a bootable hard drive.
 If you save a clone you don’t have to track down and reload all of your system and application files.
 You don’t have to rework or reload your preferences and software to which you no longer have access.
-If your OS drive — a.k.a. the ‘C’ drive on a PC — takes a dump you can replace that drive on your computer.
-Then copy your clone drive back in to the newly installed blank hard drive.
+If your OS drive — aka the ‘C’ drive on a PC — takes a dump you can replace that drive on your computer.
+Then copy your clone drive back into the newly installed blank hard drive.
 You’ll be back to work in a relatively short period of time.

 I’ll talk more about clone drives and the process for their creation in another post.

-Yours in creative Photography, Bob
+Yours in Creative Photography, Bob

+Sounds intriguing Bob.
+I wonder what the situation is with satellite internet like mine here at my cabin; limited data and slow speeds to begin with.
+Or when using your phone’s hot spot.
+I suppose you could do the main part of the backup in a place with fast internet and touch it up when out and about.
+Any idea of how long it takes to transmit a gigabit?
+A Terrabite?

+HI Dennis, That could be a tough situation for backing up all the data.
+It does take quite a while and I think it might be cost prohibitive to use your hot spot.
+Upload times would be dependent upon quite a number of factors… size of files, Internet speeds, number of files etc… You might check with Backblaze.
+I’m thinking that might not be the ideal situation for you.